mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     #the model skip the optimal value, while too low may make the model get stuck in a local minimum
     learning_rate = .2

-    #Momentum in sotchastic gradient descent
+    #Momentum in stochastic gradient descent
     momentum = .9

     #The optimizer tweaks the weights of the network in order to minimize the loss function.
 This makes the